 The demarcation between short-term health insurance and medical schemes goes back to 2000, after the enactment of the Medical Schemes Act no. 131 of 1998.
 To educate consumers on the difference between medical aid scheme cover (which is governed by the Medical Schemes Act) and other types of health insurance (which are governed by the two insurance Acts), the final “Demarcation Regulations (DR)” was signed into law on 23 December 2016.

-No. Gap Cover is a short-term health insurance product which the new regulations confirmed is still necessary.
+No. Gap Cover is a short-term health insurance product that the new regulations is still necessary.
 It will remain, notwithstanding a few changes.

 What are the main changes to Gap Cover?